bbalganjjm/natural_js/docs/v2/data.md

 # Pitfalls

 `RowId` is neither a business key, an array index, nor a DOM `id`.
 Do not mutate a snapshot or infer its ID from sorted/filtered position.
-The M3 store accepts nested JSON as an atomic field; nested-path edits and row-local Select option binding belong to later UI milestones.
+The store still accepts nested JSON as an atomic top-level field; M4 Form copies a nested object path before calling `Rows.set`, and M4 Grid reads row-local option arrays.
+The full rule and draft behavior belongs to M5/M6.
 A throwing subscriber propagates after the mutation and prevents later listeners from running.[^data]

 Invalid values use `ROW_VALUE`; missing IDs use `ROW_MISSING`; editing a deleted row uses `ROW_DELETED`; a non-string runtime field uses `ROW_FIELD`.
 These are `FrameworkError` codes with the failing `Rows.*` API.[^data]